facebookresearch/lingua/README.md

 ```python
 python setup/download_prepare_hf_data.py fineweb_edu_10bt
 ```
-Now you can train our first
-(Make sure to update the config file - apps/main/configs/debug.yaml )

 ## Getting tokenizer
 we need to download the given tokenizer and add it to the tokenizers directorie indicated in the config file.

 ```python
 TBD
 ```

+Now you can train our first model
+(Make sure to update the config file - apps/main/configs/debug.yaml )

 and launch a debug job to check if everything works.  **The provided configurations are templates, you need to adapt them for them to work (change dump_dir, data root dir etc...)**
 ```bash